 Baratza Encore Conical Burr Coffee Grinder with Bin

 Something Specifically for French Press?
 If French Press is your default, check out these top options.
-One of the top choices I made in this best of list was the Baratza Encore Conical Burr Grinder, which is a decent choice for all you French Press coffee lovers.
+One of the top choices I made in this best of list was the

 I like this grinder even for espresso as it can grind quite fine.
 It has 40 individual grind settings, from coarse to fine and does a great job on most of the settings.
 There have been many reviews on Amazon for this grinder, both overly fantastic and more critical.
 Here is an update from a dedicated user that highlights both: